5 Security Tips For A Safe Freelance Design Career

 - It's an unsolicited offer.
 If you receive a job offer out of the blue that you didn't apply for, proceed with extreme caution.
 Scammers use these bogus offers to harvest personal information from applicants.

-Employment scams are rising as the economic recovery continues to sputter in 2023.
+Employment scams are rising as the economic recovery continues to sputter in 2025.
 Be wary of offers that seem too good to be true, refuse to send money to prospective employers, and thoroughly research any unsolicited opportunities.
 With vigilance, you can avoid becoming another victim.

 2 – Always use a Virtual Private Network (VPN)

 Online security is more important than ever in today's world of remote work and digital nomadism.
 Whether you're working from home, a coffee shop, or a beachfront cabana, there are risks when your office extends beyond the traditional workplace.
-One of the most significant vulnerabilities comes from using public WiFi networks, which can easily expose your data to hackers.

-When you connect to an open WiFi network with a name like “Free Airport WiFi” or “Hotel Lobby”, there is often no encryption on the connection.
 This allows hackers to quickly perform “man-in-the-middle” attacks where they infiltrate the network and collect information passing through.
-Any unsecured data like emails, documents, or login credentials can be intercepted and stolen right out from under you.
+Any unsecured data, like emails, documents, or login credentials, can be intercepted and stolen right out from under you.

 The best way to secure your remote work is by using a Virtual Private Network (VPN).
 A VPN encrypts all network traffic and routes it through a private server, preventing prying eyes from accessing your data.
 Whether video conferencing over Zoom, accessing company files, or browsing online, a VPN will keep you safe.

 A bonus of using a VPN is bypassing geographic restrictions and accessing content worldwide.
 For example, connecting to a VPN Canada server will allow you to view shows or websites exclusively available in that country.
-The same goes for VPN servers in the UK, Japan, or anywhere else around the globe.

-So, use a trusted VPN service no matter where your remote office happens.
+So, use a trusted VPN service no matter where your remote office is.
 It provides essential protection and flexibility for today's distributed workforce.
 The technology keeps your data secure and lets you work and browse the web privately from anywhere.

 3 – Beware when screen-sharing